X

 Day 3 Bilbao - San Sebastian - Pamplona

 En route we stop at San Sebastian, the undisputed queen of the Basque resorts.
-Set around the deep, still bay of La Concha and enclosed by rolling low hills, it's beautifully situated; the old town sits on the eastern promontory, its back to the wooden slopes of Monte Urgull, while newer development has spread along the banks of the Urumea, around the edge of the bay to the foot of Monte Igueldo and on the hills overlooking the bay.
-We have time for lunch and some exploration before continuing to Pamplona.
+Set around the deep, still bay of La Concha and enclosed by rolling low hills, it's beautifully-situated; the old town sits on the eastern promontory, its back to the wooden slopes of Monte Urgull, while newer development has spread along the banks of the Urumea, around the edge of the bay to the foot of Monte Igueldo and on the hills overlooking the bay.
+We have a guided tour and time for lunch and some exploration before continuing to Pamplona.

 Overnight in Pamplona.